 ABOUT

-Greg Kahn (b.
-1981) is an American documentary fine art photographer.
-Kahn grew up in a small coastal town in Rhode Island, and attended The George Washington University in Washington D.C.
-In August of 2012, Kahn co-founded GRAIN, a photography collective.
-Kahn's work concentrates on issues that shape personal and cultural identity.
-His Pulitzer Prize finalist project, “It’s Not a House, It’s a Home,” explores how the foreclosure crisis in Florida defined a new class of homelessness.
-His recent project in Cuba considers how governance molds individuality.
-And in Kahn's ongoing project 3 Millimeters, the quiet depletion of land is the catalyst for the evolution of the inhabitants’ identity.
+Kahn's photography centers on issues that shape personal and cultural identity.
+He was a Pulitzer Prize finalist for his project "It’s Not a House, It’s a Home," which explored the impact of the foreclosure crisis on creating a new class of homelessness in Florida.
+In his recent project in Cuba, Kahn examined how governance shapes individuality.
+Meanwhile, his ongoing project "3 Millimeters" investigates the quiet depletion of land as a catalyst for the evolution of the inhabitants' identity.

 National Geographic